Expungement Attorney in Louisiana

 Expungement deletes your criminal history from the public record.
 Once a court has granted expungement, the record of your arrest, conviction, and court proceedings will no longer be publicly viewable.
 All that remains will be a confidential record available only to certain government and state licensing agencies.
 Employers, landlords, banks, and curious neighbors will not find any record of the criminal arrest or conviction.

-At Whiddon Criminal Defense, we represent clients across the full spectrum of expungement law in Louisiana—including felonies, misdemeanors, and DWI/DUI matters.
-Our team is adept at preparing and filing a proper expungement petition in even the most complex circumstances.
+At Whiddon Criminal Defense, we represent clients across the full spectrum of expungement law in Louisiana.
+Our team is skilled at preparing and filing a proper expungement petition in even the most complex circumstances.

 No matter the severity of your case, an order from the court can result in a cleaner arrest record or an expunged record that is shielded from public access, limiting its impact on your future.